grahamgilbert/Crypt-Server/docs/Docker.md

 ```

 If your SMTP server doesn't need a setting (username and password for example), you should omit it.
 The `HOST_NAME` setting should be the hostname of your server - this will be used to generate links in emails.

+## SSL

+It is recommended to use either an Nginx proxy in front of the Crypt app for SSL termination (outside of the scope of this document, see [here](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-18-04) and [here](https://www.linode.com/docs/web-servers/nginx/use-nginx-reverse-proxy/) for more information), or to use Caddy.
+Caddy will also handle setting up letsencrypt SSL certificates for you.
+An example Caddyfile is included in `docker/Caddyfile`.
+Using Crypt without SSL __will__ result in your secrets being compromised.

+_Note Caddy is only free for personal use.
+For commercial deployments you should build from source yourself or use Nginx._

+## docker-cimpose

+An example `docker-compose.yml` is included.
+For basic usuage, you should only need to edit the `FIELD_ENCRYPTION_KEY`.